deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 Fast forward quite a few years and I am currently in the middle of several web projects, a few of which did not have any tests apart from a little bit of inspection to make sure things looked "kind of ok".

 ## React and Jest

-The most important project is a large React application which we test application flow using selenium.
-For unit testing we were doing
-Jest but just for plain old javascript functions, we didn't find much use for libraries like enzyme.
+The most important project is a large React application.
+We test customer facing application using c#, NUnit and Selenium.
+For unit testing we were doing Jest but just for plain old javascript functions, we didn't find much use for libraries like enzyme.
 They were able to simulate a browser but really just enough to generate markup.
 We discovered that lots of bugs were undetectable in enzyme but a human running them in a browser would spot them instantly.
 Not really a good experience.
 I'll come back to this later on.

 ## SDK